 1530 Main St., Downtown

-Housed in the former Dallas National Bank—and boasting some of the best places in town to eat, drink, and shop (CBD Provisions, Midnight Rambler, Tenoversix, Taschen, to name a few)—the Joule is more of a cultural epicenter than a hotel.
-They’ve brought in a brand of laid-back cool to downtown Dallas that was formerly non-existent.
-Plus, whether you book a Mini Joule (a tiny hotel room boasting just the basics) or a Suite (views of the city from on high), all rooms are tastefully and luxuriously appointed with Frette sheets, and modern yet plush furnishings, no matter the size.
+Housed in the former Dallas National Bank—and boasting some of the best places in town to eat, drink, and shop (CBD Provisions, Midnight Rambler, Tenoversix, and Taschen, to name a few)—the Joule is more of a cultural epicenter than a hotel.
+It's brought in a brand of laid-back cool to downtown Dallas that was formerly nonexistent.
+Plus, whether you book a Mini Joule (a tiny hotel room boasting just the basics) or a suite (views of the city from on high), all rooms are tastefully and luxuriously appointed with Frette sheets and modern yet plush furnishings, no matter the size.
 An awesome art collection, a rooftop pool, and the Espa spa are the cherry on top.

 The Ritz-Carlton Dallas

 2121 McKinney Ave., Uptown

 You pretty much know what to expect from a Ritz hotel and you also know what to expect from Dallas, which is a kind of over-the-top fanciness and an appreciation for the finer things gone a little larger than life.
 The Ritz Dallas is a perfect conflation of the two.
 Granted, the rooms are a little traditional, as is the restaurant, and lobby décor, but what else would you expect?
 It’s the impeccable service, the kids' activities on offer, the days spent lounging by the pool, the Bentleys on call to take you around the city, and the sprawling spa complex that make the stay.

 You may also like